Deejpotter/family-recipe-app/CodingConventions.md

 ### Mocking

-- Use Jest's mocking capabilities for external dependencies
+- Use Jest's mocking for external dependencies
-- Create mock data factories for commonly used test data
+- Create mock data factories for common test data
-- Define mocks in a separate file if they're reused across tests
+- Define reusable mocks in a separate file if needed

 ### Coverage Goals

-- Aim for at least 80% code coverage for critical business logic
+- Aim for at least 80% code coverage for critical logic
-- Focus on meaningful tests rather than hitting coverage numbers
+- Focus on meaningful tests, not just coverage numbers
 - Always test edge cases and error handling

 ### Continuous Integration

-- Tests will run automatically on pull requests
+- Tests run automatically on pull requests
-- Failed tests should block merges to main branches
+- Failed tests block merges to main

 ## File Headers

-Every file should include a consistent header comment with the following format:
+Every file should include a header comment with:

 ```typescript
 /**